jjzha/fs1/README.md

 # fs1

-This codebase accompanies _Does Longer Reasoning Improve Factuality in Large Language Models?_.
+This codebase accompanies _Scaling Reasoning can Improve Factuality in Large Language Models_.

 ## Requirements